Jacoboon/GameWatcher/GameWatcher-Platform/docs/user/AUTHOR_STUDIO_USER_GUIDE.md

 4) Play It
 - Copy the built pack into the player’s `packs/` folder.
 - Open GameWatcher Studio (Player), Load the pack, and play the same scene.

+## Settings

+- Audio Format: choose `wav` or `mp3` for both speaker previews and generated dialogue.
+- TTS Settings: open from the top bar to add/remove your API key (stored as `GWS_OPENAI_API_KEY`).
+- Batch Previews: from Settings, click “Generate All OpenAI Voice Previews” to pre-seed engine-level previews.